 Despite being a warm climate in general, Turkey does often have cool evenings, especially if you’re planning to visit Cappadocia which has a high elevation, making it much cooler in the evening.

-You should pack a few long sleeves just in case it gets cold during the evening.
+You should pack a few long-sleeved cotton shirts just in case it gets cold during the evening.

-Turkey is well known for its beaches, and some all-inclusive resort areas won’t mind your beach thongs or G-string bikinis (though do check the resort guidelines before booking).
+Turkey is well known for its beaches, and so you’ll want to pack your swimwear when visiting the coast!
+When on the beach, you can wear a bikini, no problem.
+Some all-inclusive resort areas won’t mind your beach thongs or G-string bikinis (though do check the resort guidelines before booking), but you may turn a few heads if you wear your thong bikini to the beach.

-However, some public beaches will require you to dress modestly.
-You can usually wear normal beach attire such as a swimsuit or bikini, but bring a shawl or wrap to cover up with when walking around the promenades or when leaving the beach.
+You can wear normal beach attire such as a swimsuit or bikini to any beach, but do bring a shawl or wrap to cover up with when walking around the promenades or when leaving the beach.

-When walking along promenades or visiting cafes, you’ll want to make sure you put your street clothes back on before wandering in.
+When walking along promenades or visiting cafes, it’s best to put your street clothes back on before wandering in.

 4. Comfortable walking shoes for exploring cities and archaeological sites